Deep Learning in Physical Layer Communications: Conclusions and Future Directions

 \subsection{Tradeoff between System Performance and Training Efficiency}

-The existing work has show the power of data-driven model in physical layer communications.
-However, even though a universal transmitter/receiver can be optimized in the end-to-end learning-based communication design, the training process takes very long as all the communication blocks are merged.
-In order to improve the training efficiency and achieve good system performance, part of the communication blocks can be kept.
+The existing work has shown the power of data-driven models in physical layer communications.
+Even though a universal transmitter/receiver can be optimized in the end-to-end learning-based communication design, the training process takes very long as all the communication blocks are merged.
+In order to improve the training efficiency and achieve good system performance, part of the communication blocks can be kept and model-driven DL methods can be considered.
 Then we need to carefully design the system to achieve a good tradeoff between the training efficiency and system performance.